Nuclear Energy ETF and Iran

-Following a more than decade-long nuclear dispute, Iran, United States and number of world powers appeared to have reached common ground last week.
+Following a more than decade long nuclear dispute, Iran, the United States, and number of world powers appear to have reached common ground last week.
 The agreement is an outline that puts the countries on track to completing a final deal within three months time.

-The negotiations have taken about 18 months and the European Union’s foreign policy chief, Federica Mogherini stated that the recent headway is a “decisive step” in managing a temperamental Iran.
-Additionally, President Barack Obama stated that there was a “historic understanding” that will stop Iran from obtaining nuclear weapons.
+To date the negotiations have taken about 18 months and the European Union’s foreign policy chief, Federica Moherini stated that the recent headway is a “decisive step” in managing a temperamental Iran.
+Additionally Barack Obama stated that there was a “historic understanding” that will stop Iran from obtaining nuclear weapons.

 The completed deal is expected to see Iran reduce its Uranium stockpile by 98% for 15 years and limit its enrichment capacity in exchange for the European Union lifting economic sanctions that have greatly hindered Iran’s economy.
 The United States will also be lifting many sanctions once Iran’s accordance with the agreement is confirmed.

 All the talk about nuclear power has brought a lot of attention to the utility and industrial companies that deal with its production, management and mining of uranium.
 The best way to capture all of these companies in one security is through an exchange-traded fund.